eficode/full-stack-fastapi-template/exercise.md

     - Postgres URL: `postgresql://postgres:changethis@host.docker.internal:5432/app`
     - Select "Workspace"
     - Start the server by clicking on the play button in mcp.json
-- Show that the query tool is available in the tools menu in the agent mode prompt box
+    - The query tool provided by the MCP server should be now available in the tools menu in the agent mode prompt box
-- Demo how to query, e.g. "What is the schema of my database #query"
+    - Try out the tool e.g. with the following prompt: "What is the schema of my database #query"
+    - Think about how the information provided by the MCP server could be utilised in prompts targeting the codebase

-### Create a Prompt File (Optional)
+### Prompt files

 Create a prompt file to tell Copilot to follow specific instructions when generating new API endpoints.
 These instructions are: